annachant/Zillow-Time-Series-Project/README.md

 PICTURES!

-## Modeling
+## Modeling & Evaluation

-We then ran a test of our modeling procedures on a single zip code -- train-test split, adfuller test for stationarity, finding best parameters using auto-ARIMA, SARIMAX modeling, calculation of MAPE (Mean Absolute Percentage Error), camparing real and predicted values, and testing the forecasting model performance.
+We then ran a test of our modeling and evaluation procedures on a single zip code -- train-test split, adfuller test for stationarity, finding best parameters using auto-ARIMA, SARIMAX modeling, calculation of MAPE (Mean Absolute Percentage Error), camparing real and predicted values, and testing the forecasting model performance.
 The final result for each tested zip code will be a graph with the average home price beginning with 2015 - 2018, continuing with a forecast and confidence interval through 2021, as shown here:

 ![image](https://user-images.githubusercontent.com/89176309/154710457-b9051a91-7157-40e7-8055-a5f7079024e8.png)

 With a successful implmentation of our baseline model and procedure, we created a function which took all of our Houston area zips and ran the modeling on each zip, and stored the predictions in a dictionary.

-## Evaluation

 To evaluate our models, we sorted the zip codes by the dollar amount return on investment (ROI) on the training set.
 Those zip codes were:

 77072 - Harris County (forecasted increase of ~28% over 3 years)

 77053 - Fort Bend County (forecasted increase of ~25% over 3 years)

 77598 - Harris County (forecasted increase of ~23% over 3 years)

 77015 - Harris County (forecasted increase of ~23% over 3 years)

 77093 - Harris County (forecasted increase of ~23% over 3 years)

 GRAPH